-MPB tends to bleed into other genres, particularly into rock and pop.
+MPB tends to bleed into other genres, particularly rock and pop.
 One artist who moves comfortably between genres is Bebel Gilberto (the daughter of João Gilberto), who blends bossa nova with modern beats on jazz-inflected bilingual albums like All in One (2009).
 Another heiress of Brazilian traditions is the Rio-born Marisa Monte, popular at home and abroad for her fine singing and songwriting.
-Mixing samba, forró (traditional, fast-paced music from the northeast), pop and rock, Marisa has been part of a number of successful collaborations in the music world.
+Mixing samba, forró, pop and rock, Marisa has been part of a number of successful collaborations in the music world.
 Her brief collaboration with Arnaldo Antunes and Carlinhos Brown resulted in the fine album Tribalistas (2003).

-Other notable young singers who hail from a bossa line include Roberta Sá, whose last album, Segunda Pele (2012), features elements of bossa, jazz, and even reggae.
-From the Fernanda Porto (whose music is often described as drum ’n’ bossa, a blend of electronica and bossa grooves – check out her 2009 album Auto-Retrato).
-The expat singer-songwriter and performance artist Cibelle incorporates a mix of pop, folk and Brazilian sounds in her lush (mainly English-language) recordings like those on The Shine of Dried Electric Leaves (2006).
-She came to prominence as the main vocalist on Suba’s noteworthy album São Paulo Confessions (1999).
-With a host of Grammy nominations to her name, Céu has many fans both at home and abroad.
-She has recorded three albums over the last seven years, creating dreamlike melodies with elements of tropicália, samba, reggae and jazz.
+Other notable young singers who hail from a bossa line include Roberta Sá, whose last album, Segunda Pele (2012), features elements of bossa, jazz and even reggae, and Fernanda Porto, whose music is often described as drum ’n’ bossa, a blend of electronica and bossa grooves – check out her 2009 album, Auto-Retrato.
+The expat singer-songwriter and performance artist Cibelle incorporates a mix of pop, folk and Brazilian sounds in her lush (mainly English-language) recordings, such as those on The Shine of Dried Electric Leaves (2006).
+Cibelle came to prominence as the main vocalist on Suba’s noteworthy album São Paulo Confessions (1999).
+With a host of Grammy nominations to her name, Céu has many fans both at home and internationally.
+She has recorded three albums over the last seven years, creating dream-like melodies with elements of tropicália, samba, reggae and jazz.
 Her latest, Caravana Sereia Bloom (2012), is a colorful work with songs inspired by a road trip across Brazil.
 Her first album, the self-titled Céu (2007), is still considered her best.

-Brazilian hip-hop emerged from the favelas of Rio sometime in the 1980s, and has been steadily attracting followers ever since.
-Big names such as Racionais MCs first emerged out of São Paulo, but Rio has its share of more recent success stories.
-One of the best on the scene is Marcelo D2 (formerly of Planet Hemp) impressing audiences with albums like A Procura da Batida Perfeita (2003) and A Arte do Barulho (2008).
-Better known to international audiences is Seu Jorge, who starred in the film Cidade de Deus and performed brilliant Portuguese versions of Bowie songs on Wes Anderson’s film The Life Aquatic.
+Brazilian hip-hop emerged from the favelas (slums, informal communities) of Rio sometime in the 1980s, and has been steadily attracting followers ever since.
+Big names such as Racionais MC's first emerged out of São Paulo, but Rio has its share of more recent success stories.
+One of the best on the scene is Marcelo D2 (formerly of Planet Hemp), impressing audiences with albums like A Procura da Batida Perfeita (2003) and A Arte do Barulho (2008).
+Better known to international audiences is Seu Jorge, who starred in the film Cidade de Deus and performed brilliant Portuguese versions of David Bowie songs on Wes Anderson’s film The Life Aquatic.
 His best solo work is Cru (2005), an inventive hybrid of hip-hop and ballads, with politically charged beats.

 Rock has its promoters, though it enjoys far less airtime than samba.
-Rio gets its share of mega-rockers on the world tour.
+Rio gets its share of mega-rockers on world tours.
 It also has a few homegrown talents.
-The group Legião Urbana from Brasília remains one of the all-time greats among rock lovers.
+The group Legião Urbana from Brasília remains one of the all-time greats among rock-lovers.
 The band (which folded shortly after the death of lead singer Renato Russo in 1996) enjoyed enormous success in the 1980s and early 1990s, and has sold over 15 million records.
 Raul Seixas, Skank, O Rappa, Os Paralamas do Sucesso and the Rio-based Barão Vermelho are other essential names.

 In other genres, indie-rock favorites Los Hermanos were a top band that created catchy albums before breaking up in 2007.
 Check out Ventura (2003) or Bloco do Eu Souzinho (2001), one of the seminal pop-rock albums of its time.
 Vanguart, fitting somewhere in the folk-rock genre, are also a group to watch.
 Their self-titled debut album (2007) channels samba, blues and classic rock.

-One of the world’s great music cultures, Brazil has an astounding array of talented musicians.
-A list of our favorite songs could easily fill this section, but we’ve limited our highly subjective pick to 25 songs from 25 different artists.
+One of the world’s great musical cultures, Brazil has an astounding array of talented musicians.
+The following is a highly subjective pick of 25 songs by 25 different artists.

 - ‘Canto de Ossanha’ – Baden Powell